 Control vs. Exposed Lift Study

-This lift study is the gold standard in public health because it requires a random selection of the target audience to receive an ad, while another random selection of the same target audience doesn’t.
+This lift study is the gold standard in public health.
+For example, a portion of your target audience receives an ad, while the other doesn’t.

 Choosing the Right Lift Study